enarciso/MMM-ImmichTileSlideShow/README.md

 Notes:
 - Video support uses Immich's asset video endpoint via the module's proxy.
 Depending on your Immich version and codec support on your device, playback may fall back to showing the poster image.
 - If no Immich configuration is provided, the module renders placeholders to verify UI.
+- When used with SetupWizard, an album is created for the user and their profile config is generated with `albumId`.
+To receive actual photos, ensure you provide a valid Immich API key (admin- or user- scoped) in the slideshow's `immichConfigs`.

 ## Troubleshooting